jmckib/soundcurl/README.md

 soundcurl
 =========

-A command line tool for downloading songs from SoundCloud, including metadata and album art!
+A command line tool for downloading songs from SoundCloud, including metadata and cover art!

 Requires python2.6+